-Stephane Leonard´s series Rien ne va plus tells of the powerlessness of the arts in the face of current political, economic and environmental catastrophies.
-The large scale drawings scrap along the deep ends of the artists emotional states by exploring the end of materiality and colour in painting.
+Stephane Leonard´s series Rien ne va plus tells of the powerlessness of the arts in the face of current political, economic, and environmental catastrophes.
+The large-scale drawings scrap along the deep ends of the artist’s emotional states by exploring the end of materiality and colour in painting.

-Dark and almost monochrome images are presented on a black wall, to be approached on a blackened floor, only lit by the sparse glow of a neon lamp ensemble, presented as an installation all together.
+Dark and almost monochrome images are presented on a black wall, to be approached on a blackened floor, only lit by the sparse glow of a neon lamp ensemble, presented as an installation altogether.
 The title Rien ne va plus is dedicated to that room.

 It is unclear whether and how art can be an effective means to respond to the state of our planet.
 At best it seems to be able to create a place that brings us together and makes us think and discuss.

 In his most recent works, Stephane Leonard chooses darkness as a reaction to his own private impuissance.
 Black dominates the three main paintings of the exhibition.
 At first glance, the works appear monochrome, only broken by different structures on the surface.
 On closer inspection, one realizes lines embedded in a black mass.
 Drawings that seem to lie behind the top layer.
 Looking at them opens up a view at a place behind the darkness.
 As if looking through a milky window one seems to look straight into the unknown.
 Into the future?
 The past?
 In any case into more, only differently nuanced black.

 In other works and series Leonard has worked on themes like finitude and mortality before. in his drawings objects seem to fall apart, to dissolve or emerge from nothingness.
 Rien ne va plus marks an endpoint here.